stefanos1316/my_curriculum_vitae/markdown/index.md

 **Teaching and tutoring:**

-Assisting my PhD advisor at Programming II course (Winter Semester of 2017 and 2018) at AUEB.
+Assisting my PhD advisor at Programming II course (Winter Semester of 2016, 2017, and 2018) at AUEB.
 Main responsibilities are giving tutorial and Lab sessions, guiding students on team assignments and preparing presentations.

-Providing lectures and tutorials for 1st and 2nd Coding Boot Camp in Athens, Greece (Oct.
+Gave  lectures and tutorials for 1st and 2nd Coding Boot Camp in Athens, Greece (Oct.
 2017 - May 2018) [Repository](https://github.com/codeandwork/courses)

 **Proposals writing:**